 If you haven’t done a lot of exercise before, it’s a good idea to start doing something small a couple of times each week, such as a 15 minute walk or two or three laps of a pool.
 Visit your GP for a general check-up to make sure there isn’t any physical problem.

 Be creative – find things to distract yourself from feeling crap and that help you to try to start thinking creatively.

 Avoid drugs and alcohol – try not to use alcohol or other drugs (including lots of caffeine or other energy boosting drinks), to make yourself feel better.
-The feeling they give you is usually temporary and the after-effects often make you feel worse.
+The feeling they give you is usually temporary and feelings of depression after alcohol can be quite common.

 If you’re finding the feeling isn’t going away and it’s interrupting your daily life, it might be a good idea to talk to your GP.
 Have a look at face-to-face help for different ways of getting support.